jsediba/overfloat/README.md

 	- Parameters:
 		- content: string - The text to be written into the file.
 		- path: string - Path to the file.
 		- useRelativePath: boolean - If false, the path is considered an absolute path.
-If true, the path is considered a relative path, starting from the root of the module's directory.
+If true, the path is considered a relative path, at $INSTALLATION_DIRECTORY/overfloat_modules/module_name.
 		- appendMode: boolean - If false, the file is truncated before writing the content.
 If true, the current content of the file is kept and the text is appended to the end of it.
 	- Returns:
 		- [FSResult](#fsresult) of the operation.